ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

 If all players are dead and there are spawn waves left, the script will now spawn in the new wave anyway

 You can initiate the a new wave spawn yourself, maybe upon objective completion or other criteria.
 To do this, create a trigger and place it over the respawn marker.
 Make sure it is a CIVILIAN Present trigger.
 Set your custom trigger condition and in On Activation put thisList call zsn_spawnwave_resistance; (or east or west).
+If you want it to fire multiple times make sure it is repeatable.